This Cashew Creamer recipe results in a coffee creamer that is uber-creamy, rich, and – bonus – not weird-tasting. At all!

 That’s it!
 You’re done!
 Add a splash to a cup of coffee and you’re a happy camper.

-How to Store Your Dairy-Free Coffee Creamer
+How to Store Cashew Coffee Creamer

 You’ll want to keep your Cashew Milk Coffee Creamer in an airtight container in the fridge.
 Shake it before using it as it may separate a bit as it sits.
 Your cashew creamer should last a good 5-6 days – make some on Sunday to enjoy creamy coffee goodness all week long.